Noise Levels in Odenton, MD | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Northern Odenton sounds about 106% louder than Southern Odenton to the human ear, a 10.4 dBA gap.
+To the human ear, noise in northern Odenton sounds about 100% louder than in southern Odenton, a 10.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Hwy 32 do you need to be?